What is Team SpecNG?

 Robert Bergström is the one that does all the graphics and animations.
 He has also done some minor programming, has optimized and fixed some sounds, and is constantly coming with ideas about the projects.
 Furthermore, he is the designer and webmaster of the Team SpecNG site, nowadays powered by WordPress.

-I have a full time job (not in the games industry…), taking time and energy, sadly, Team SpecNG project has suffered from it, but it’s my wish to continue to bring you great remakes.
+I run my own firm and are busy raising my two wild daughters…!
+Sadly, Team SpecNG project has suffered from it, but it’s my wish to continue to bring you great remakes.
 It’s better to deliver in a slow pace than not at all, agree?
 The worst thing I know is to start a project, holler about it and then let it die midway.
-How many projects haven’t met that destiny?
+How many projects hasn’t met that destiny?
 I won’t mention any games here, but there has been a few that I really looked forward to that must be dead now.
 Four years and not a word?
 Webpages not accessible?
 I rest my case.

 Hopefully my knowledge in Level Design can contribute to the remakes.
 As I studied 1,5 years of Level Design and I’m still doing lots of it, that may help some.